mmoreram/SimpleDoctrineMapping/README.md

      * p.e.
 MyBundle\Entity\User
      * p.e. mybundle.entity.user.class
      *
-     * $mappingFilePath must be a path of an existing yml or xml file, with
+     * $entityMappingFilePath must be a path of an existing yml or xml file with
      * mapping information about $entityNamespace.
 This bundle uses Short Bundle
      * notation, with "@" symbol.
 This value also can be a valid and existing
      * container parameter, with a path to an existing yml or xml file as value.